Department of Finance

 FIN 5023.
 Financial Management.
 (3-0) 3 Credit Hours.

+Prerequisite: MBA 5113 and MBA 5133, or their equivalents.
 The study of concepts related to the financial management of the firm.
 Topics include asset and liability management, capital investment analysis and valuation, risk and uncertainty, sources and costs of financial alternatives, corporate financial policy, and other corporate financial management topics.
 (Same as MBA 5333.
 Credit cannot be earned for both FIN 5023 and MBA 5333.)
-Differential Tuition: $387.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 FIN 5033.
 Advanced Topics in Financial Management.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 5023 or an equivalent.
 Focus on applications of financial management principles to business situations.
 Primary areas of focus include planning, current asset management, capital budgeting, mergers and acquisitions, risk management, corporate financial policies, and financing alternatives.
 (Formerly titled "Cases in Financial Management.")
-Differential Tuition: $407.10.
+This course has Differential Tuition.

 FIN 5403.
 Real Estate Principles.
 (3-0) 3 Credit Hours.

 Prerequisite: FIN 5023 or written consent of instructor or program advisor.
 This course provides an overview of the discipline of real estate including both residential and commercial real estate.
 Topics may include the lease/buy decision, legal and industry aspects of the real estate sector, an overview of real estate capital markets, an introduction to debt and equity financing for real estate, principles of real estate investment decision-making, underwriting real estate transactions, commercial real estate development, sustainability, and an introduction to public and private real estate.
 If enrolled in the Graduate Certificate in Real Estate Finance and Development, the prerequisite for this course is FIN 5023 with a score of "B" or higher or the consent of the program advisor.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 5423.
 Real Estate Finance and Investment.
 (3-0) 3 Credit Hours.